All Episodes

 We thought we'd see all the abuse.

-What about the body cam footage where we see white people and white police and the white person the white citizen is being belligerent with the police, but the police showing extreme restraint in dealing with that person.
+What about the body cam footage where we see white people and white police, and the white person, the white citizen, is being belligerent with the police, but the police showing extreme restraint in dealing with that person.

 Whereas black people will reach for your wallet, bow, you get shot.

-I got a phone in my hand.
+I got a phone in my hand, bow, you get shot.

-And that's not that's I'm not doing anything.
+And that's not, I'm not doing anything.

-Wow, you get shot.
+Bow, you get shot.

 The stats don't reflect it.